trieulch/E-commerce-Analysis/README.md

 Gsearch.
 Can you pull monthly trends for Gsearch, alongside monthly trends for each of our other channels?
 - **Q5**: I’d like to tell the story of our website performance improvements over the course of the first 8 months.
 Could you pull session to order conversion rates, by month?
 - **Q6**: For the gsearch lander test, please estimate the revenue that test earned us.
+Period: (Jun 19 – Jul 28)
 - **Q7**: For the landing page test you analyzed previously, it would be great to show a full conversion funnel from each of the two pages to orders.
-You can use the same time period you analyzed last time (Jun 19 – Jul 28)
+Period: (Jun 19 – Jul 28)
 - **Q8**: I’d love for you to quantify the impact of our billing test, as well.
 Please analyze the lift generated from the test
 (Sep 10 – Nov 10), in terms of revenue per billing page session, and then pull the number of billing page sessions for the past month to understand monthly impact